Find Affordable College Courses

 Of the 46 students majoring in psychology at Community College of Philadelphia, 24% are male and 76% are female.

-Community College of Allegheny County ranked #6 on this year’s Most Popular Psychology Associate Degree Schools in Pennsylvania list.
-Located in the large city of Pittsburgh, CCAC is a public college with a fairly large student population.
+With a ranking of #6, Community College of Allegheny County did quite well on this year’s most popular schools for psychology students working on their associate degree.
+Located in the large city of Pittsburgh, CCAC is a public school with a large student population.

 About 88% of the students majoring in psychology at the school are women while 12% are male.